 ”An orchestra piece with a subtle sonorous poetry that adjoins the fascinating world of electroacoustic music.”

-Jenny Hettne is a composer of acoustic and electroacoustic music, with the exploration of sound and timbre as her most important focus.
-She writes mainly chamber music, sometimes mixed with electronics and always in a close and innovative collaboration with the musicians.
+Jenny Hettne is a Swedish composer of contemporary chamber, orchestra and electroacoustic music, focusing on the exploration of sound and timbre.
+Her composing often involves close and innovative collaborations with the musicians.